NSF REU Experience at UT Austin (Summer 2025)

 University of Florida1-Mar1

-The majority of these applications were due in mid-February, with some notable exceptions being due in mid to late-January.
-For each of these applications, in addition to your letters of recommendation, they also required a CV and one to several essay response questions.
+The majority of these applications were due in mid-February, with some notable exceptions in mid to late January.
+Each application required a CV, letters of recommendation, and one to several essay responses.

-• Letters of Recommendation: Regarding recommendations, the individuals who you ask for recommendations should be able to speak strongly to (1) your interest, success, and adaptability in science, and (2) your potential to be successful in research.
-The best letters of recommendation come from professors that you have done research with.
-This is proof that you can do research, and that you have support of a well-respected faculty member.
-The next best letter comes from a well respected (tenured) professor that you did exceedingly well in their class.
-For industry professionals, these should only be asked with they are a highly well respected and well-known academia-adjacent individual.
-It is often hard for reviewing committees to truly know if what they say about you is true if it comes from an industry professional.
-As for all letters of recommendation, make sure you ask at least a month in advance.
-This gives the professor plenty of time to write your letter.
+• Letters of Recommendation: Those you ask should be able to speak strongly to (1) your interest, success, and adaptability in science, and (2) your potential to succeed in research.
+The best letters come from professors you have done research with.
+This demonstrates that you can do research and that you have support from a well-respected faculty member.
+The next best come from tenured professors in whose classes you excelled.
+Industry professionals should only be asked if they are highly respected and academia-adjacent.
+Always ask at least a month in advance.

-If I had a nickel for every time someone said “Oh, Austin in Austin, huh?”
+If I had a nickel for every time someone said "Oh, Austin in Austin, huh?"
 I would have quite a few nickels.
-Beyond the jokes, my summer in Austin was transformative and a perfect balance of rigorous scientific research and meaningful communities.
+Beyond the jokes, my summer in Austin was transformative.
+A perfect balance of rigorous scientific research and meaningful community.

-For most REU programs, in addition to the research stipend, most programs give you free housing, a meal plan in the university dining halls, a travel stipend for getting to and from the REU site, and other benefits like gym memberships.
-These were all provided to me at UT-Austin.
-The dorm was a typical college dorm with roommates, and the dining hall food was also typical.
-I especially enjoyed the gym at UT-Austin, being extremely close to the dorm they had us at and the awesome climbing wall that they have there.
-The campus was also very close to the Austin airport, which was very convenient when I had to travel home or friends and family wanted to visit.
+For most REU programs, in addition to a research stipend, you receive free housing, a dining hall meal plan, a travel stipend, and other perks like gym memberships.
+These were all provided at UT Austin.
+The dorm was a typical college setup with roommates, and the dining hall was solid.
+I especially loved the gym, which was right next to our dorm and had a great climbing wall.
+The campus was also very close to the Austin airport, making travel home easy.

-This research experience was my first time doing computation research.
-At first, I was pretty skeptical about theoretical research at first, but quickly learned it combined most everything I love about chemical engineering.
-My mentor Tsung-Lun Lee and PI Prof. Thomas Truskett (recently transferred to University of Michigan) were extremely supportive and pushed me to succeed in the short time that I had.
-With the multitude of background knowledge that was necessary to build for theoretical work, it was incredibly valuable to have this support.
-They were very supportive in teaching me to use Python, which I previously had very little background in.
+This was my first time doing computational research.
+I was initially skeptical about theoretical work, but quickly found it combined most of what I love about chemical engineering.
+My mentor Tsung-Lun Lee and PI Prof. Thomas Truskett (recently moved to the University of Michigan) were extremely supportive and pushed me to succeed in a short time.
+Their guidance was invaluable for building the background knowledge necessary for theoretical work, and they were patient in teaching me Python, which I had very little experience with beforehand.

-My project focused on computational and theoretical methods for colloidal nanoparticle systems, which have board applications for optoelectronic and pharmaceutical formulations.
-Charged interactions in these systems are poorly understood for nanoscale particles, with the common Derjaguin–Landau–Verwey–Overbeek (DLVO) model primarily holding for mesoscale particles where one can treat the ion distribution around the particle implicitly to facilitate a simple interaction model.
-Instead of just the simple DLVO molecular dynamics model, I developed three models of varying complexity and computational cost to account for ion-ion correlations and to examine how these factors affect structural behavior and overall interactions.
-In my research, I was able to develop a “primitive” colloid model which challenged the efficacy of DLVO theory assumptions, which serves as the foundation for further study within the group, leading to design principles or guidelines for experimental and broader communities.
+My project focused on computational and theoretical methods for colloidal nanoparticle systems, which have broad applications in optoelectronics and pharmaceutical formulations.
+Charged interactions in these systems are poorly understood for nanoscale particles.
+The common Derjaguin–Landau–Verwey–Overbeek (DLVO) model holds primarily for mesoscale particles.
+I developed three models of varying complexity and computational cost to account for ion-ion correlations and examine how these factors affect structural behavior and interactions.
+The result was a "primitive" colloid model that challenges DLVO theory assumptions, forming a foundation for further study and broader design principles.

-While I entered this work with limited computational experience, I developed skills in Brownian dynamics simulations, Python workflows for molecular dynamics and integral equation theory packages, and supercomputing via NSF ACCESS at the San Diego Supercomputing Center (SDSC).
+Over the summer I developed skills in Brownian dynamics simulations, Python workflows for molecular dynamics and integral equation theory, and supercomputing via NSF ACCESS at the San Diego Supercomputing Center (SDSC).

-Throughout the summer, there were several events that focused on personal enrichment, career development, and networking.
-Events included:
+Throughout the summer, several events focused on personal enrichment, career development, and networking:

 • Research seminars and faculty roundtables